hjdhjd/homebridge-unifi-protect/docs/BestPractices.md

 You'll find this pays dividends and spending 30 minutes or an hour setting something like this up once pays off in the long run and gives you a better experience overall.

 ##### Enabling Notifications (non-HKSV recommendations)
 Go into iOS, iPadOS, or macOS and turn on notifications for all your cameras, *and leave them on*.
-No, I haven't lost my mind. :smile: Let me explain...
+No, I haven't lost my mind. 😄 Let me explain...

 Enabling notifications on all your cameras will ensure that iOS is alerted to when motion occurs and, crucially, *updates the snapshots of the cameras in the background*.
 What this means for you is that your HomeKit experience will feel more responsive and faster, because anytime there's a motion event, the Home app will refresh that image automatically in the background.